-Sunrise Aviation currently has over 50 aircraft with eight of those now located in Jacksonville.
+Sunrise Aviation currently has over 100 aircraft with ten of those now located in Jacksonville.
 The Jacksonville fleet covers the needs of students seeking aircraft for training from private pilot through commercial pilot, multi-engine and flight instructor.
-The fleet even includes the now sometimes difficult to find single-engine, complex aircraft still needed for certain ratings.
-Students wanting experience or even a complete instrument rating in a glass-cockpit airplane can choose our new Piper Warrior.
 Sunrise Aviation has the largest fleet of Cessna 152s of any flight school in Florida.
 We also have a growing fleet of Cessna Skyhawks.
-Any aircraft based in Ormond Beach can be moved to the Jacksonville location with no more than an hour’s notice!
+Any aircraft based in Ormond Beach can be moved to the Jacksonville location with a 1 day notice!

 The Cessna 152 is a two-seat, fixed tricycle gear, general aviation airplane.
 The 152, first delivered in 1977 as the 1978 model year, was a modernization of the proven Cessna 150 design.
 With a 112 hp Lycoming engine, it provides both the performance and fuel economy needed in this class of aircraft.
 A total of 7,584 C152s were produced worldwide.
 Support and parts for the aircraft remain available from Cessna Aircraft.